Adnan-110/Docker/README.md

 ```

-### Kubernetes is an Open Source Container Orchestrator.
+### Kubernetes is an Open Source Container Orchestrator

 ```
     1) Kubernetes can run both on Cloud and On-Prem  ( OpenSource )